Kepmon/task-manager/README.md

   * **TypeScript is a king**
     - I remember not being really willing to learn it at first, but now, I can't imagine writing any website or (especially) an app without it
-    - I strongly doubt this app would even existed if not for TypeScript 🙈
+    - I strongly doubt this app would even exist if not for TypeScript 🙈
     - When coding this project I actually started contemplating about how is it even possible, someone would come up with a programming language that doesn't include types
-  * "No overload matches this call (...)" simply means that there's some descrepancy between the object that TypeScript expected for you to pass and the one you actually passed - either one of them is wrongly typed or you passed a completely different object.
+  * "No overload matches this call (...)" simply means that there's some discrepancy between the object that TypeScript expected for you to pass and the one you actually passed - either one of them is wrongly typed or you passed a completely different object.
 Just go, look for this difference and fix it.
 [This VS Code extension](https://github.com/yoavbls/pretty-ts-errors) will certainly help you with that.
   * If TypeScript yells at you "a variable is possibly null", **it may be actually null** - type assertion isn't usually a way to go.
 Sometimes it is, though.
 But you'd better think it through before making it, maybe your function actually lacks a guard, not a type assertion?
 </details>